 Notes

-1 This is a compilation of the Petroleum (Submerged Lands) Act 1982 and includes the amendments made by the other written laws referred to in the following table 1a, 8.
+1 This reprint is a compilation as at 15 June 2007 of the Petroleum (Submerged Lands) Act 1982 and includes the amendments made by the other written laws referred to in the following table 5.
+The table also contains information about any reprint.

 Compilation table